CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 Each property value assigned must be defined by a class property with the same alphanumeric property ID, with values matching the data type of the class property.
 An entity may provide values for only a subset of the properties of its class, but class properties marked `required: true` must not be omitted.

 Most property values are encoded as JSON within the entity.
-One notable exception is metadata assigned to [implicit tiles](#implicit-tile-properties), stored in a more compact binary form.
+One notable exception is metadata assigned to implicit tiles and contents, stored in a more compact binary form.
 See [Implicit Tiling - Metadata](../3DTILES_implicit_tiling/#metadata).

 ### Tileset Properties